crs7617/crs7617/README.md

 - 🤝 I’m looking for help with **supabase,node.js and mongodb**

-- 💬 Ask me about **opencv,regression,classification and object detection**
+- 💬 Ask me about **opencv,supervised machine learning and streamlit**

 - 📫 How to reach me **yandhi290918@gmail.com**